menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 **To remove an appliance from Micetro**:

 1. Select the appliance(s) you want to remove.
-To select multiple appliances, hold down the Ctrl key while making your selection.
+To select multiple appliances, hold down the **Ctrl** key while making your selection.
 2. On the :guilabel:`Action` menu, select :guilabel:`Remove appliance`.
-Click :guilabel:`Yes` to confirm.
+Select :guilabel:`Yes` to confirm.

 Viewing Appliance History
 ---------------------------